connorjchen/confetti-bomb/README.md

 This is a Next.js project (frontend, backend) with Prisma ORM, Vercel DB (Postgres), Vercel Blob Storage.
 It is deployed in Vercel.

+## Status of Project
+Functionality is complete, but suffers from lack of screen size responsiveness.

 ## Useful Commands

 - Run frontend/backend on localhost:3000: `yarn run dev`